leitfader/c3-unlocked/README.md

 ## How This Came to Be

 I built this app from scratch because I wanted a mobile-friendly way to enjoy CCC content.
 After finishing my first version, I discovered ChaosFlix — an older app with a similar idea.
-ChaosFlix served its purpose well, but it's showing its age.
+ChaosFlix[github.com/NiciDieNase/chaosflix] served its purpose well, but it's showing its age.
 Rather than letting my work sit unused, I decided to publish this as a modern alternative for today's mobile devices.